izaxs/wireguard-note/README.md

 This guide will walk you through how to configure [WireGuard](https://www.wireguard.com/) for personal use, it aims to be beginner friendly, so every step is explained

+Prerequisite:

+1. A Linux VM as your server

+2. The SSH private key to connect with VM

 Click on "Setup SSH" or "Setup WG" below to start

 ## [Setup SSH](HOWTOSSH.md)